 The College of Business Executive Council (COBEC) is an organization comprised of the Presidents of all registered student organizations recognized by the College of Business.
 This council serves as the student advisory board to the Dean of the College of Business.
 They attend monthly meetings with the Dean and discuss issues within the College of Business that concern both current and prospective students.

 Below are the biographies of the current officers for the 2017-2018 Academic Year.
 Please reach out to them if you have any questions about COBEC or the College of Business.
 Additionally, please find the College of Business RSO Marketing-Signage Form Below.
-If you wish to send a soft copy instead of dropping a copy off at the SFHB Dean’s Office 401, please email Shelby King at email@example.com, subject “SFHB RSO Marketing Request Form (organization name)”.College of Business RSO Marketing Request Form
+If you wish to send a soft copy instead of dropping a copy off at the SFHB Dean’s Office 401, please email Amanda Nord at firstname.lastname@example.org, subject “SFHB RSO Marketing Request Form (organization name)”.College of Business RSO Marketing Request Form

 Other College of Business RSO Involvement: Delta Sigma Pi, Marketing Analytics Society (Founder)